 Many railroad corridors have utilities that may impact the design, location, or even the feasibility of an RWT.
 At a minimum, most railroads have their own internal communication systems within their corridors, sometimes located on poles.
-Any RWT would need to either avoid these poles with a 0.9 m (3 ft) minimum shy distance, or relocate per spec-
+Any RWT would need to either avoid these poles with a 0.9 m (3 ft) minimum shy distance, or relocate per specification by the railroad.

-Buried fiber optic cable, Washington & Old Dominion Trail.
-Fairfax County, VA ification by the railroad.
 Sometimes a railroad will require that their relocated communication lines be placed underground in new conduit.

-Surface and subsurface utilities often are located within the railroad right-of-way, impacting the location and construction of the RWT.
+Surface and subsurface utilities often are located within the rail-road right-of-way, impacting the location and construction of the RWT.
 Utilities include active and abandoned railroad communications cable, signal and communication boxes, fiber optic cable, and water, sewer, and telephone lines.
-Added to this mix, utilities may run parallel to the tracks on one or both sides of the right-ofway, and across, under, or over the tracks.
+Added to this mix, utilities may run parallel to the tracks on one or both sides of the right-of-way, and across, under, or over the tracks.